axadam/Numerical/README.md

 Functions to find the root of a function of interest.

 * `root(guess:xmin?:xmax?:epsilon:method:f)` - Finds a root of f without any derivatives.
 It first brackets the root and then finds it within that interval.
-Multiple methods to find the root are available, including: Brent's (default), Dekker's, Ridders'.
+Multiple methods to find the root are available, including: Brent's (default), Dekker's, Ridders', and TOMS Algo 748.

 * `root(guess:xmin?:xmax?:xtol:f:f1)` - Finds a root of f using its first derivative.
 This is the Newton-Raphson method.